Simulating 2D lattice gauge theories on a qudit quantum computer: LGT simulations with qudits

 We simulate lattice QED, defined on a two-dimensional discretization of space, where matter (electrons and positrons) reside on the sites of the lattice, and gauge bosons (photons) on the links, see Fig.~\ref{fig:1}a.
 Matter is described by fermionic field operators, where we use a staggered formulation~\cite{kogut1975hamiltonian} in which lattice sites can either be in the vacuum state or host electrons (positrons) residing on even (odd) lattice sites, as depicted in \figref{fig:encoding_si} in the \methods.
 The gauge fields residing on the links between each pair of sites are each described by electric field operators $ \hat{E}$ that possess an infinite, but discrete, spectrum $\hat{E} \ket{E} = E \ket{E}$, where $E = 0,\, \pm1,\,\pm2,\dots$ The total Hamiltonian is then given by the sum~\cite{kogut1975hamiltonian}

 which describes the free electric (E), magnetic (B), and matter (m) field energy and the kinetic energy term (k) responsible for pair creation processes, see Eqs.~\eqref{eq:Hamiltonian_terms} in the \methods.

 The bare coupling strength $g$ is determined by the charge of the elementary particles with bare mass $m$.
 Both parameters enter into the energy cost associated with the creation of an electron-positron pair and the associated electromagnetic field.
 The rate of these pair- and field-creation processes is characterized by $\Omega$.
-As explained in the \methods, we employed here the Kogut-Susskind Hamiltonian formulation~\cite{kogut1975hamiltonian} in natural units $\hbar=c=1$, and with lattice spacing $a=1$.
-Importantly, not all quantum states in the considered Hilbert space are physical.
-In particular, the gauge field and charge configurations of physical states $|\Psi_{\text{phys}}\rangle$ have to fulfill Gauss' law at each site.
-Here, the familiar law from classical electrodynamics $\nabla \vec{E}(\vec{r})-\rho(\vec{r})=0$, where $\rho(\vec{r})$ is the charge density at point $\vec{r}$, takes the form $\hat{G}_{\vec{n}}|\Psi_{\text{phys}}\rangle=0$, with the Gauss operator $\hat{G}_{\vec{n}}$ at lattice site $\vec n$ given in Eq.~\eqref{eq:gauss_operator} in the \methods.
+We employed here the Kogut-Susskind Hamiltonian formulation~\cite{kogut1975hamiltonian} in natural units $\hbar=c=1$, and with lattice spacing $a=1$.